ObjektIf/ObjektIf/README.md

 # ObjektIf
-This kotlin lib should bring the control structure "if" as an object, since kotlin/java are object oriented.
+This kotlin lib should bring the control structure "if" as an object, since kotlin/java are object-oriented.
 But the basic language features are not.